unterberg-dev/react-classmate/README.md

 }
 ```

-Often I do not want to create a wrapper component only to keep the styles separated.
+Often we do not want to create a wrapper component only to keep the styles separated.

 ## What the tool does